About Wildlife Conservation in Brazil

 7:00 pm – 8:00 pm: Dinner with your host family.
 Dinners in Brazil are not typically hot meals, and usually consist of salads, soups, or sandwiches.

-8:00 pm – 10:00 pm: Relax at home, watch a movie, practice Portuguese with your host family, read a book, prepare for the next day’s volunteering, or plan a weekend visit to Feirinha do Largo da Ordem (Sunday open air market), trip to the beautiful beaches and islands to relax or go snorkeling, or further inland to countryside to explore or go hiking.
+8:00 pm – 10:00 pm: Relax at home, practice Portuguese with your host family, or prepare for the next day’s volunteering.
+You could also plan a weekend excursion to visit Feirinha do Lara da Ordem (Sunday open air market), venture to the beautiful beaches and islands to relax and snorkel, or travel inland to the countryside to explore and hike.

 Project and class schedules, meals, and free time activities may vary depending on the details of your placement.